Ryan1729/foxbook-setup/README.md

 cargo build --target x86_64-unknown-linux-musl --release
 ```

 to build it.
-The binary will be in the `target/release` folder.
+The binary will be in the `target/x86_64-unknown-linux-musl/release` folder.
+These musl instructions were based on [this page](https://doc.rust-lang.org/edition-guide/rust-2018/platform-and-target-support/musl-support-for-fully-static-binaries.html)

 ## The Setup Procedure